EQWorks/python-curriculum/02-logic-controls-2.md

     return z  # return the value of z
 ```

+We can use modules by importing them inside of other modules or in the Python interactive shell.
+They are the third reusability building block after the acquainted variables and functions.

-A module can be imported within other modules, or the Python interactive shell, and the members of the module such as the function `hours_from` used:
+The members of the `utility` module such as the function `hours_from` can be accessed as such:

 ```python
 >>> import utility